Complete Guide to RED Workflows: Premiere, FCP X and Resolve

 REDCINE-X Pro is RED’s post software that allows you to view, adjust, lightly edit, and transcode your R3D media.

-Personally, I find DaVinci Resolve to be a much more robust application that can do nearly everything and more than REDCINE-X.
+Personally, I find DaVinci Resolve to be a much more robust application that’s equal to REDCINE-X.

 The only feature I’ve found in REDCINE-X Pro and not in Resolve is the ability to export trimmed R3D files (without any transcoding or processing of the images), which can be useful in some VFX workflows.